Amoxicillin: Spectrum of activity

 It is a moderate-spectrum, bacteriolytic, β-lactam antibiotic in the aminopenicillin family used to treat susceptible Gram-positive and Gram-negative bacteria.
-It is usually the drug of choice within the class because it is better-absorbed, following oral administration, than other β-lactam antibiotics.
+It is usually the drug of choice within the class because it is better absorbed, following oral administration, than other β-lactam antibiotics.

 In general, Streptococcus, Bacillus subtilis, Enterococcus, Haemophilus, Helicobacter, and Moraxella are susceptible to amoxicillin, whereas Citrobacter, Klebsiella and Pseudomonas aeruginosa are resistant to it.
 Some E. coli and most clinical strains of Staphylococcus aureus have developed resistance to amoxicillin to varying degrees.

 Adverse effects

 Adverse effects are similar to those for other β-lactam antibiotics, including nausea, vomiting, rashes, and antibiotic-associated colitis.
-Loose bowel movements (diarrhea) may also occur.
-Rarer adverse effects include mental changes, lightheadedness, insomnia, confusion, anxiety, sensitivity to lights and sounds, and unclear thinking.
+Diarrhea (loose bowel movements) may also occur.

+Rarer adverse effects include mental and behavioral changes, lightheadedness, insomnia, hyperactivity, agitation, confusion, anxiety, sensitivity to lights and sounds, and unclear thinking.
 Immediate medical care is required upon the first signs of these adverse effects.
+Similarly to other penicillins, amoxicillin has been associated with an increased risk of seizures.
+Amoxicillin-induced neurotoxicity has been especially associated with concentrations of greater than 110 mg/L.

 The onset of an allergic reaction to amoxicillin can be very sudden and intense; emergency medical attention must be sought as quickly as possible.
-The initial phase of such a reaction often starts with a change in mental state, skin rash with intense itching (often beginning in fingertips and around groin area and rapidly spreading), and sensations of fever, nausea, and vomiting.
+The initial phase of such a reaction often starts with a change in mental state, skin rash with intense itching (often beginning in the fingertips and around the groin area and rapidly spreading), and sensations of fever, nausea, and vomiting.
 Any other symptoms that seem even remotely suspicious must be taken very seriously.
 However, more mild allergy symptoms, such as a rash, can occur at any time during treatment, even up to a week after treatment has ceased.
 For some people allergic to amoxicillin, the adverse effects can be fatal due to anaphylaxis.

 Use of the amoxicillin/clavulanic acid combination for more than one week has caused a drug-induced immunoallergic-type hepatitis in some patients.
 Young children having ingested acute overdoses of amoxicillin manifested lethargy, vomiting, and renal dysfunction.

 There is poor reporting of adverse effects of amoxicillin from clinical trials.
-For this reason, the severity and frequency of adverse effects from amoxicillin is probably higher than reported from clinical trials.
+For this reason, the severity and frequency of adverse effects from amoxicillin are probably higher than reported in clinical trials.